War on New Guinea, Part 2

 Australian Maj.
 Gen. Basil Morris, commander of New Guinea Force, had intended to abandon all of New Guinea northeast of the Owen Stanleys and defend an area close to Port Moresby.
 The Australians had a good appreciation of the coming Japanese offensive, and Morris reasoned that he could defend close to his own base of operations with well-supplied troops while the Japanese struggled to hand-carry their own supplies over the rugged Kokoda Trail.

-While that idea had some logic behind it, on Gen. Douglas MacArthur's situation maps the abandonment of a large swath of ground without a fight made it appear that the Australians lacked the will to fight.
+While that idea had some logic behind it, on Gen. Douglas MacArthur’s situation maps the abandonment of a large swath of ground without resistance made it appear that the Australians lacked the will to fight.
 MacArthur insinuated just that to his commander of ground forces, the Australian Gen. Sir Thomas Blamey, who ordered Morris to hold Kokoda.
-Morris in turn informed the troops at Kokoda that "You will engage the enemy," without any further instructions.
+Morris in turn informed the troops at Kokoda that “You will engage the enemy,” without any further instructions.